 The FRAA’s statutory mandate requires it to assess and report on the effectiveness and capability of ASIC and APRA on a biennial basis, commencing on 1 July 2021.

-In the 2023‑24 Budget the government announced its intention to reduce the frequency of the FRAA review cycle from a biennial basis to a five yearly cycle.
-Amendments to the FRAA Act that reflect this revised frequency are expected to be introduced to Parliament later in 2023.
+In the 2023‑24 Budget, the Government announced its intention to reduce the frequency of the FRAA review cycle from a biennial basis to a five yearly cycle.
+Amendments to the FRAA Act to reflect this revised frequency are expected to be introduced to Parliament later in 2023.

 Effectiveness and capability review of the Australian Prudential Regulation Authority